tilfinltd/aws-extend-switch-roles/README.md

 Extend your AWS IAM switching roles by Chrome extension, Firefox add-on, or Edge add-on

-Switch roll history does not remain only 5 maximum on the AWS Management Console.
+Switch roll history only stores the last 5 roles (maximum) on the AWS Management Console.
-This extension give you show all of switch roles from a browse menu by loading your aws configuration.
+This extension shows a menu of switchable roles that you can configure manually.

 - Supports Chrome Sync

 ### Development and Distribution Guideline

-##### Minimize required permissions and operating the page of Console
+##### Minimizes required permissions and operates only on AWS Console pages
 A browser plug-in goes with security risks.
 AWS Management Console allows you to manipulate your essential data.

-##### Support the only latest version for each official build browser
+##### Supports only the  latest version of each official browser
-It does not restrict the use of other compatible browsers.
-The version restrictions are based on JavaScript language features used.
+This extension does not restrict the use of other compatible browsers.
+The version restrictions are only due to the JavaScript language features used.

 ## Install